onnx/onnx/docs/Operators.md

 ### <a name="ImageToCol"></a><a name="imagetocol">**ImageToCol**</a>

-  The ImageToCol operator extracts sliding blocks from an input tensor into columns, and concatenates these blocks in the last dimension.
+  The ImageToCol operator extracts sliding blocks from an input tensor, and concatenates these blocks in the last dimension.
   Given an input of shape (N x C x D1 x D2 ... x Dn), output would be a 3-D tensor of shape:<br/>